ctittel/searchlib/README.md

 # searchlib

+Currently offers:
+- A* (`from searchlib import astar`)
+- Simulated Annealing (`from searchlib import simulated_annealing`)
+- Tabu Search (`from searchlib import tabu`)

 ## Principles:
 - *pythonic* API
 - search algorithms take objects & function parameters
+- don't force the user to create child classes of anything, because it makes things more complicated from the user's perspective
-- free to use any kind of types for all objects (for the states, actions and even the costs); never force the user to use a certain type for something or to create a child class of something
+- free to use any kind of types wherever possible (for the states, actions and even the costs); never force the user to use a certain type for something if the algorithm doesn't strictly require it
 - in some algorithms some of these types are required to have certain properties, e.g. being hashable.
 Costs must always be comparable (with `==`, `>`, etc. - `total-ordering`)

 ## Installation
 `pip3 install git+git://github.com/ctittel/searchlib`

+## TODO
+- Add test cases and examples for all algorithms
+- Figure out an easy way to make algorithms hardware accelerated / compiled

 ## References
 - "Essentials of Metaheuristics" by Sean Luke (Link: http://cs.gmu.edu/%7Esean/book/metaheuristics/)